Evernham Motorsports: Car No. 10 history

 Patrick Carpentier at Daytona in 2008.

 Carpentier, who was 36 years old at the time, became the full-time driver for 2008, part of a unique rookie class stacked with open wheel veterans all trying to emulate the success found by Juan Pablo Montoya the previous year.
 This included IndyCar Series Champions Dario Franchitti and Sam Hornish Jr., and CART and Formula One champion Jacques Villeneuve, as well as DEI development drivers Regan Smith and Aric Almirola.
 With Valvoline taking a backseat role in 2008 and Stanley Tools moving to the No. 19 car, GEM signed LifeLock for eight races, an identity security company making a large entrance investment into NASCAR.
 Charter Communications and Auto Value/Bumper to Bumper also sponsored several races.
 Carpentier won the pole at Loudon but otherwise struggled, as did his fellow open-wheel counterparts.
-He had no Top 10s, missed five races — including the Daytona 500 — and was out of the Top 35 in points when he was released after Kansas.
-Second-year driver A. J. Allmendinger replaced Carpentier, after being released from Red Bull Racing in favor of Scott Speed.
+He had no Top 10s, missed six races — including the Daytona 500 and at Pocono, where Terry Labonte drove in his place - and was out of the Top 35 in points when he was released after failing to qualify at Talladega.
+Mike Wallace drove at Charlotte, before second-year driver A. J. Allmendinger took over, after being released from Red Bull Racing in favor of Scott Speed.
 In his five races for GEM, Allmendinger was impressive, posting three Top 15s and often outrunning his teammates.
 Allmendinger was initially rewarded with a full-time ride in the No. 19 car, replacing Elliott Sadler.
 This was derailed when Sadler intended to sue the team and Allmendinger to keep his job, when Reed Sorenson was signed as a third driver, and when several sponsors threatened to leave the team in response to the recent moves.